apache/cordova-docs/docs/en/edge/guide/overview/index.md

   * Platform-centered workflow: see the Platform Guides.

-After installing Cordova, it is recommend that you review the Platform Guides for the mobile platforms that you will be developing for.
+After installing Cordova, it is recommended that you review the Platform Guides for the mobile platforms that you will be developing for.
 It is also recommended that you also review the Privacy Guide, Security Guide, and Next Steps.
 For configuring Cordova, see The config.xml File.